Suji District: Inter-city Buses

-Suji-gu has many inter-city buses that are denoted with green color and are usually smaller than the red Transit buses.
+Suji District has many inter-city buses that are denoted with green color and are usually smaller than the red Transit buses.
 There is also a bus service called the Airport Limousine with direct service to both Incheon International Airport and Gimpo Airport.

 Subways

 Bundang Line is a commuter subway line of the Korail.
 It was first constructed for the commuters of Bundang which the name 'Bundang Line' came from.
 It serves southeastern Seoul and Seongnam.
-Jukjeon Station is in Suji-gu.
+Jukjeon Station is in Suji District.

-Phase 2 Extension of Shinbundang Line is completed in 2016, the subway line connects Gangnam District to Seoul Subway Line 1 at Suwon City via Pangyo, Jeongja Station (Bundang), Suji, and Gwanggyo.
+Phase 2 Extension of Shinbundang Line is completed in 2016, the subway line connects Gangnam District to Seoul Subway Line 1 at Suwon via Pangyo, Jeongja Station (Bundang), Suji, and Gwanggyo.

 Expressways

-Suji-gu is close to Seoul Ring Expressway and Gyeongbu Expressway.
+Suji District is close to Seoul Ring Expressway and Gyeongbu Expressway.
 Seosuji IC and Gwanggyo-Sanghyeon IC of the recently completed Yongin-Seoul Expressway also serve Suji.

 Taxis

-In Suji-gu, taxis are not very common in the residential area but are more common in busy areas, such as Jukjeon Station and shopping malls.
-Local taxis are typically white with blue light that says "Yong-in Si".
+In Suji District, taxis are not very common in the residential area but are more common in busy areas, such as Jukjeon Station and shopping malls.
+Local taxis are typically white with blue light that says "Yongin Si".
 There are two types of taxis: an "ordinary" (ilban;일반) taxi and a "model" (mobum;모범) taxi, which is painted black and is bigger (in size) and much more expensive than the former ones.